 Websites relying solely on AI content lost an average of 17% of their traffic and dropped eight positions in search rankings.

-However, there are specific factors that can lead to penalties or lower rankings if the content doesn’t align with Google’s quality guidelines.
+However, specific factors can lead to penalties or lower rankings if the content doesn’t align with Google’s quality guidelines.
+Here’s what to watch out for:

 1. Low-quality or spammy content